 A low-level concern is any concern that an adult has acted in a way that is inconsistent with the staff code of conduct, including inappropriate conduct outside of work which does not meet the allegations threshold or is not considered serious enough to refer to the Local Authority Designated Officer (LADO).
-However, the Designated Senir Lead may contact the LADO to discuss any allegations.
+However, the Prinicpal, Designated Senior Lead / or Head of HR may contact the LADO to discuss any allegations.